Food Security and Livelihoods

 Objectives and learning outcomes of the course

-At the end of a course, a student should be able to:
+At the end of a module, a student should be able to:

 - Discuss the historical development of theoretical approaches to food insecurity, from Malthus to Sen to contemporary livelihoods theory;